alex-astronomer/infrared/docs/config/index.md

 # Config

-On fist start Infrared should generate a `config.yml` file and a `proxies` directory.
+When Infrared is run for the first time, it should generate a `config.yml` file and a `proxies` directory.
 Here is a minimal `config.yml` example:

 ```yml